bullhorn/extension-samples/README.md

 # Bullhorn Extension Samples

-Bullhorn offers several ways to customize the recruiter experience with code using custom tabs, custom cards, custom record actions, custom list actions, and more.
-In this repo are several examples to get you started building custom extensions fast using [Novo Elements](https://github.com/bullhorn/novo-elements).
+Bullhorn provides customization of the user experience with custom tabs, custom cards, custom actions and more.
+In this repo are several examples for getting started building custom apps using [Novo Elements](https://github.com/bullhorn/novo-elements).

 | Sample Name        | Description                                                                    | Readme     |
 |--------------------|--------------------------------------------------------------------------------|------------|